ratschlab/immunopepper/README.md

 `ENSG00000198515.13` is the gene name, `0_2` means this junction consists of vertex 0 and vertex 2. `0` means there is no somatic mutation or that it is the first case of all somatic mutation combination cases. `47952701 ` is the translation start position. `2-exons` means that the peptide is made by the combination of 2 exons.
 - **readFrame**: int (0,1,2).
 Reading frame used for translating the peptide.
-- **readFrameAnnotated**: #TODO: what is this
+- **readFrameAnnotated**: True if the reading frame was appearing in the annotation file provided under `--ann-path`.
+The flag value will the False if the reading frame was obtained with the immunopepper tool.
 - **geneName**: str.
 The name of Gene.
 - **geneChr**: str.
 The Chromosome id where the gene is located.
 - **geneStrand**: str ('+', '_').
 The strand of gene.
 - **mutationMode**: str ('ref', 'somatic', 'germline', 'somatic_and_germline').
 Mutation mode
-- **junctionAnnotated**: #TODO: not appearing in metadata
+- **junctionAnnotated**: #TODO: Remove.
+Not appearing in metadata
 - **hasStopCodon**: Boolean.
 Indicate if there is stop codon in the junction pair.
 - **isJunctionList**: (np.nan, 1, 0).
 Indicate if the junction pair appear in the given junction whitelist provided under `--gtex-junction-path`.
 - **isIsolated**: Boolean.
 Indicate if the output peptide is actually translated from a single exon instead of two.
-- **variantComb**: If mutation files are provided, it shows the somatic mutation combination used in this line of output. separate by ';' #TODO: is this still separated like this? eg. 5;25 means the somatic mutation of position 5 and 25 take effect in this output.
+- **variantComb**: If mutation files are provided, it shows the somatic mutation combination used in this line of output.
+Separated by ';' #TODO: is this still separated like this? eg. 5;25 means the somatic mutation of position 5 and 25 take effect in this output.
 - **variantSegExpr**: If mutation file and count file are provided, this field shows the expression of segments where the somatic mutation is in. eg. 257.0;123.2 means the segment where the somatic mutation in position 5 is in has counts 257.0 #TODO: check if this is still like this